Updated: Dec 15, 2022

 After seeing the “picture on the box,” so to speak, we can then help our clients make decisions on what stays, what goes, and where things live, and if we are creating the vision they had at the outset.
 We keep our clients on track to look at the forest while they might only see trees.
 So instead of arbitrarily making people get rid of things, we can perhaps push them to find the treasured items they desire to keep, and like Simone, we help keep the Waterford glasses.

 When tackling an overwhelming decluttering project, here are some tips to add to your success:

 Set a defined time limit (2-4 hours is usually a healthy limit)

 Have a helpful, non-judgmental accountability partner (it limits procrastination and helps you stay on track)

-Set aside time to take donation away or have a date for donation pick up (when you immediately take away the “not keeps” you’ll see progress faster).
-Green Drop, for free scheduled pick-ups or the Bungii app for more on-demand jobs but for a small fee.
+Set aside time to take donations away or have a donation pick-up date (when you immediately remove the “not keeps,” you’ll see progress faster).
+Green Drop for free scheduled pick-ups, or the Bungii app for more on-demand jobs but for a small fee.

-Put like items together until you have completed the editing of items you no longer will be using.
+Put like items together until you have completed the editing of items you will no longer use.
 (Don’t worry about where things will live until you’ve gathered all the same items together)